 My agency created Australia’s first craft beer, James Squire.
 After seven years of exponential growth, the account was getting a little too big for us to manage, so I met with an agency that just hosted planning and account services to explore a partnership.

-Three months later my agency was fired because the other company went to the client and said that the James Squire story (which we had built the whole brand around) was irrelevant and their hastily assembled creative department would completely rebrand and relaunch.
+Three months later, my agency was fired because the other company went to the client and said that the James Squire story (which we had built the whole brand around) was irrelevant and that their hastily assembled creative department would completely rebrand and relaunch.

 The brand went from “Australia’s first name in beer’ to ‘Never forsake flavour’.

 I was heartbroken.
 The original team (who were also fired) knew how much I had invested in the brand and that we had built a 25-year strategy – we had only just started to tell the James Squire story.